 Chase Ultimate Rewards is one of the most flexible points currencies out there.
 It’s easy to build up a solid stash of Ultimate Rewards points with cards like the Chase Sapphire Preferred or the Chase Sapphire Reserve.

 Thrifty Tip #2: Not sure which Sapphire card is right for you?
-See our guide on the Sapphire Preferred vs. Sapphire Reserve.
+See our guide on the Chase Sapphire Preferred vs. Reserve.

-One of our favorite uses of Ultimate Rewards points is booking the flight deals you see on here or at Thrifty Traveler Premium with points.
+One of our favorite uses of Chase points is booking the flight deals you see on here or at Thrifty Traveler Premium through the Chase travel portal.
 This newest Chase feature makes this even better.
 However small it may seem, giving travelers more information on their options as they’re booking is a great development.
 Kudos, Chase!